clerk/clerk-nextjs-starter/README.md

 1. Click [**"Use this template"**](https://github.com/clerkinc/clerk-nextjs-starter/generate) to create a copy of this repository on your GitHub account.
 2. Clone your repository locally.
 3. Sign up for a Clerk account at [Clerk.dev](https://www.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=nextjs_starter).
+4. Go to [Clerk's dashboard](https://dashboard.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=nextjs_starter) and create an application.
-4. Setup the required Clerk Frontend API variable from your Clerk project as shown at [the example env file](./.env.local.sample).
+5. Setup the required Clerk Frontend API variable from your Clerk project as shown at [the example env file](./.env.local.sample).
-5. `yarn` to install the required dependencies.
+6. `yarn` to install the required dependencies.
-6. `yarn dev` to launch the development server.
+7. `yarn dev` to launch the development server.

 ## Contact